Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty

 \section{Mathematical formulation}

 In this section, we propose a stochastic programming formulation for the TT-VS-DCA problem.
-We begin by presenting the objective function in Section \ref{sec:objfunction}.
-In Section \ref{sec:timetable}, we delve into the detailed formulations related to the timetabling in the modularized bus network.
-Thereafter, in Section \ref{sec:passenger}, we develop formulations specific to MAVs' movements, passengers' dynamics, and their interactions.
-Formulations related to vehicle scheduling are detailed in Section \ref{sec:vehicleScheduling}.
-Finally, the formulations of dynamic-capacity allocations are presented in Section \ref{sec:dynamicAllocation}.
-All related notations are summarized in Tables \ref{tab:notations} and \ref{tab:dependentVariables} in Appendix ~\ref{sec:Notations}.
+We begin with a concise formulation to outline the model framework in Section \ref{sec:conciseFormulation}.
+Section \ref{sec:objfunction} presents the detailed formulations of the objective function.
+In Section \ref{sec:timetable}, we delve into the timetabling constraints.
+In Section \ref{sec:passenger}, we formulate constraints on interactions between passengers' dynamics and MAVs' movements.
+Section \ref{sec:vehicleScheduling} presents the formulations related to vehicle scheduling.
+Finally, formulations for dynamic capacity allocations are provided in Section \ref{sec:dynamicAllocation}.
+All notations are summarized in Tables \ref{tab:notations} and \ref{tab:dependentVariables} in Appendix ~\ref{sec:Notations}.